MichaelMurithi/angular-playground/stock-market/README.md

 | Visited       |    ng-touched     |       ng-untouched |
 | Changed       |     ng-dirty      |        ng-pristine |
 | Valid         |     ng-valid      |         ng-invalid |

+### Reactive Forms

+- It is the concept of writing a program in a way that it fundamentally deals with and acts on asynchronous data streams

+  - The entire tree of Angular form control objects is defined in the component code and then bind to native form control objects in the template.
+  - The component can push data model changes into the form control because it has access to the form control as well as the backing data:

+#### **Form** **Controls**

+- It directly represents an individual form element in the template.
+- Used to asign initial values and validators

+**Steps**:

+1. Import _ReactiveFormsModule_ into the main app.module.ts